Skip to Content

 The chores covered on the maintenance page are all easily undertaken by the beginner DIY repair guy or gal, which I’ve briefly outlined below.

-Air filter replacement – The air filter, located under the hood inside the air filter housing, filters and settles the incoming air that the engine consumes.
-The filter is important as it filters harmful silica from the air, which would otherwise erode the intake system and engine components.
+Air filter replacement – The air filter, located under the hood inside the air filter housing, filters and cleans the incoming air the engine uses.

-Bulbs – Bulbs don’t require maintenance; we simply replace them when they blow.
-I want to say replacing car bulbs is a simple job, and it is once you gain access to the light bulb fitting.
-The problem is engineers seem to go out of their way on some models to make the chore super labor intensive, and indeed, some late-model vehicles use LED bulbs that aren’t replaceable, meaning you need to buy a new light unit, and that is usually on the spendy side.
+The problem is that engineers seem to go out of their way on some models to make the chore super labour-intensive, and indeed, some late-model vehicles use LED bulbs that aren’t replaceable, meaning you need to buy a new light unit, and that is usually on the spendy side.

-Brake pad check – When we check brakes, we generally check all the components; we typically check brake fluid, the front, and the rear brake pad, or shoe lining for wear.
-Check the rotor or drum condition, and check brake flexi hoses and hard brake lines for signs of damage or corrosion.
+Brake pad check – When we check brakes, we generally check all the components; we typically check brake fluid, the front and rear brake pads, or the shoe linings for wear.

 Brakes are serious business and do require a good amount of maintenance.